PoTsungChen/Global-Layoff-Analysis/README.md

 # 📊 Global Layoff Anslysis

 ## 🔭Overview
-This project involved Data Cleaning process and Exploratory Data Analysis (EDA) of a global layoffs dataset covering 2020–2025.
+This analysis involved Data Cleaning process and Exploratory Data Analysis (EDA) of a global layoffs dataset covering 2020–2025.
 The objective was to transform unstructured raw datasets into analysis-ready format for data analysis and visualization.
 This systematic approach enabled the identification of key trends and patterns, allowing us to formulate data-driven hypotheses and extract actionable insights.

-## 🛠️Tech Stack
-1. Database: SQL (SQL Server)
-2. Power BI: Dashboard, data visualization.
-3. Dataset Source: Kaggle

 ## 🔍Contxt
 In a volatile economic climate, organizations require clear visibility into labor market shifts to make informed decisions regarding talent acquisition and competitive positioning.
 Decision-makers need to evaluate industry risk, geographic hotspots, and the correlation between funding stages and long-term stability to optimize capital investments.
 This analysis provides data-driven insights into corporate budgeting and stratigic capital allocation.